heggland/heggland-pe2/BRIEF.md

 ## Brief

-For this assignment you have the choice between getting a real world client that you will manage and build a website for, or a case study to make a hotel booking website.
+For this assignment you have the choice between getting a real world client that you will manage and build a website for, or a case study to make a accommodation booking website.

 Whatever project you choose, the final submission must have the following: